MicrosoftDocs/fabric-docs/docs/governance/information-protection.md

 ### Default labeling

 As part of the strategy to apply sensitivity labels to all of your organization's Fabric items, you can define a default label policy in the Microsoft Purview compliance center.
-With a default label policy, when a item is created or edited, it gets a default sensitivity label unless a label is applied through other means.
+With a default label policy, when an item is created or edited, it gets a default sensitivity label unless a label is applied through other means.
 Default labeling is fully supported in Power BI and is described in [Default label policy for Power BI](/power-bi/enterprise/service-security-sensitivity-label-default-label-policy).
 In Fabric, there are some limitations.

-* When a non-Power BI Fabric item is created, if there is a clear, substantive create dialog, the default sensitivity label will be applied to the item if the user does not choose a label.
-If the item is created in a process where there is no clear create dialog, the default label **won't** be applied.
+* When a non-Power BI Fabric item is created, if there's a clear, substantive create dialog, the default sensitivity label will be applied to the item if the user doesn't choose a label.
+If the item is created in a process where there's no clear create dialog, the default label **won't** be applied.

-* When a Fabric item that has no label is updated, if the item is a Power BI item, a change to any of its attributes will cause the default label to be applied if the user does not apply a label.
+* When a Fabric item that has no label is updated, if the item is a Power BI item, a change to any of its attributes will cause the default label to be applied if the user doesn't apply a label.
 If the item is a non-Power BI Fabric item, only changes to certain attributes, such as name, description, etc., will cause the default label to be applied.
 And this is only if the change is made in the item's flyout menu.
-Default labeling in the case of changes made in the workload interface is not currently supported.
+Default labeling in the case of changes made in the workload interface isn't currently supported.

 ### Mandatory labeling